Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

 Assessing Your Vulnerability

-Okay, so now you know what a Category 4 hurricane is, but how do you know if you’re at risk?
-Well, assessing your vulnerability is key.
-Take a good look at where you live and ask yourself some important questions.
-Are you near the coast?
-Are you in a flood-prone area?
-Do you have large trees that could become airborne projectiles in high winds?
-By understanding your vulnerability, you can better prepare for the storm and make informed decisions about evacuation or sheltering in place.
-Also, listening to your local weather authorities and their instructions is important!
+Okay, now that you understand what a Category 4 hurricane is, the next step is figuring out if you’re at risk.
+Assessing your vulnerability is key, and this is where hurricane survival tips and preparedness really come into play.
+Take a close look at your location: Are you near the coast?
+In a flood-prone area?
+Do large trees surround your home that could become airborne hazards in high winds?
+By understanding your risk, you can make informed decisions about evacuation or sheltering in place—and always follow your local weather authorities’ guidance.

 Identifying Potential Hazards: Hurricane Survival Tips